quang-huynh/gfmp/report/gfmp-outline.markdown

 ### define a set of operating models that capture main uncertainties

-- what are the common main uncertainties that we should make to capture
+- what are the common main uncertainties that we should make sure to capture

 - defining robustness sets